coderefinery/testing/content/gitlab-ci.md

-# Automatic testing with GitHub Actions
+# Automatic testing with GitLab CI

 ```{questions}
 - How can we implement automatic testing each time we push changes to the repository?